Tenoretic 50 Side Effects

 Generic Name: atenolol / chlorthalidone

-Note: This document contains side effect information about atenolol / chlorthalidone.
-Some of the dosage forms listed on this page may not apply to the brand name Tenoretic 50.
+Note: This page contains side effects data for the generic drug atenolol / chlorthalidone.
+It is possible that some of the dosage forms included below may not apply to the brand name Tenoretic 50.

 For the Consumer